crashwny/gardisto/README.md

 ## Installation from source

-To install the package after you have cloned the repository, you'll want to run the following command from within the project directory:
+On the Gardisto server, install the package after you have cloned the repository, you'll want to run the following command from within the project directory:

 ```
 pip3 install --user -e .
 ```

 For notifications to work, the Gardisto server must have mutt configured and functioning.
 This package will not install or configure mutt.

-The Gardisto server needs to have directories set up for use by the monitoring software.
-Run the following commands as root:
- - `mkdir -p /var/gardisto/data`
- - `chown -R gardisto:gardisto /var/gardisto/`

 ## Database Requirements